-\underline{\sl Sparse/distributed coding}\\ A network of local computational units in which only a few units are active at any given time is said to use `sparse coding'.
-If on the average half of the neurons are active one speaks of `distributed coding'. \end{quotation} Neural networks with sparse coding have substantially higher storage capacity than neural networks with an average activity of 1/2.
-The later have a storage capacity scaling only linearly with the number of nodes.
+Neural networks with sparse coding have a substantially higher storage capacity than neural networks with an average activity of about 1/2.
+The latter have a storage capacity scaling only linearly with the number of nodes.
 A typical value for the storage capacity is in this case 14\%, with respect to the system size.\footnote{This is a standard result for so-called Hopfield neural networks, see e.g.\ Ballard (2000).}

 In the brain only a few percent of all neurons are active at any given time.
 Whether this occurs in order to minimize energy consumption or to maximize the storage capacity is not known.